 A taxpayer has the option to reject e-way bills created by third parties using the former’s GSTIN.

 Invoice mismatches can lead to financial losses for the company.
-If the invoice amount is inaccurate, the company may not get the whole amount owed, resulting in a revenue loss.
+If the invoice amount is inaccurate, the company may not receive the full amount owed, leading to a revenue loss.

 It has no bearing on the contract or the company’s duty to return the money secured.